streamlit/docs/content/library/api/charts/altair_chart.md

 with tab1:
     # Use the Streamlit theme.
     # This is the default.
 So you can also omit the theme argument.
-    st.altair_chart(chart, use_container_width=use_container_width, theme="streamlit")
+    st.altair_chart(chart, use_container_width=True, theme="streamlit")
 with tab2:
     # Use the native Altair theme.
-    st.altair_chart(chart, use_container_width=use_container_width, theme=None)
+    st.altair_chart(chart, use_container_width=True, theme=None)
 ```

 Click the tabs in the interactive app below to see the charts with the Streamlit theme enabled and disabled.

 <Cloud src="https://doc-altair-chart.streamlit.app/?embed=true" height="500" />

 If you're wondering if your own customizations will still be taken into account, don't worry!
-If you're an experienced Altair user and like to have your own special customizations, your changes in the chart configurations will still be taken into account.
+Any changes you make to chart configurations will be accounted for and reflected in the app.
 Here's an example of an Altair chart where manual color passing is done and reflected:

 <Collapse title="See the code">